49 Digital Nomads Statistics 2025: Trends & Salary Data

 The following table displays the percentage of female digital nomads that work in different occupations worldwide.

-OccupationPercentage of Female Digital Nomads
+OccupationPercentage Of Female Digital Nomads

 Marketing16%